How to start a farm business

 • Rearing certain species of goats, rabbits, sheep or alpacas for their wool

 Be sure to review if your farm has the capacity to diversify as well as maintain your primary business function.
-Plus, find out if any additional regulations or legislations will apply to your new intended production.
+Plus, find out if any additional regulations or legislation will apply to your new intended production.

 Read the Gov.uk guide on diversifying farming business for more information.